 The production of rice is highest in kharif season than rabi, because high area under cultivation of paddy in kharif than rabi season.
 This variation is due to unavailability of enough water in rabi season.
 As we know that the water requirement of growing paddy is more.
 And nearly 70 to 80 % of the rainfall is contributed by south west monsoon which fall on kharif season.
-So, in order to increase production and area under cultivation of rice in rabi season we have to take step towards precision water management, which is achieved by micro irrigation system.
+So, in order to increase production and area under drip irrigation in rice cultivation in rabi season we have to take step towards precision water management, which is achieved by micro drip irrigation in rice.

 Drip Irrigation in Rice: A New Generation to Rice Agriculture

-Drip irrigation allows precise amount of water to crop root zone.
+Drip irrigation in Rice allows precise amount of water to crop root zone.
 There is a huge loss of Nitrogen in paddy fields in the form of leaching, Denitrification, voltaliation. etc due to flooding, By using drip we can reduce the Nitrogen loss in paddy fields thus by we can increase Nitrogen use efficiency.
-Drip irrigation makes the application of fertilizes easier and it allows the nutrients directly to the crop root zone with out any losses.
-Continuous flooding in paddy fields are the responsible for 10 % of global methane emission, where as Drip irrigation reduces methane emissions up to 0%.
+Drip irrigation in rice makes the application of fertilizes easier and it allows the nutrients directly to the crop root zone with out any losses.
+Continuous flooding in the case of drip irrigation for paddy fields are the responsible for 10 % of global methane emission, where as Rice Drip irrigation reduces methane emissions up to 0%.
 When paddy is continuously submerged condition there is a chance of consumption of heavy metals by plant and Increase the arsenic in the crop which may hazardous to human health when consumed.

 - Grow more with less water